matejl/challenge/README.md

-# Celtra Data Engineer Challenge solution
+# Data Engineer Challenge solution

-This is a solution for Celtra Data Engineer Challenge, writen in Go.
+This is a solution for Data Engineer Challenge, writen in Go.

 ## Building procedure